Skip to main content

 2 Spark camera operators filming King Charles II and Sir Edward Elgar lookalikes in front of Big Ben in London for Historic Worcestershire

 With a very quick turnaround to line up with the campaign launch, our Producer moved fast to get permits and filming permissions sorted.
-Our animators designed custom illustrated postcards with a call-to-action on the back to visit the campaign website, as well as branded signs to help set the scene visually.
+To support the activation, our animators designed custom illustrated postcards with a call-to-action on the back to visit the campaign website, as well as branded signs to help set the scene visually.

-We documented the stunt in a short social-first film, interviewing members of the public for their reactions.
+We captured the stunt in social-first content, from the knights’ GWR train journey to King Charles II’s “get ready with me” reel, alongside public reactions.
 It was a fun day out in London, spreading the word about Worcestershire (and getting plenty of funny looks walking around with such royalty!).

 A cute illustrated drawing of King Charles II wearing red coat with long brown curly hair.
 Text reads The King of Staycations 1651 Worcestershire.
 Looks like a postcard with sketch of Worcester cathedral in the back.